renoust/talipot/doc/python/gettingstarted.rst

    Figure 5: Using the autocompletion list to get the dictionary contents of a Python object.

-Tulip special autocompletion features
+Talipot special autocompletion features
-""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""

-The autocompletion list is also there to ease the development of Tulip Python scripts.
-Some special features have been included to ease the use of the Tulip Python API:
+The autocompletion list is also there to ease the development of Talipot Python scripts.
+Some special features have been included to ease the use of the Talipot Python API:

-    * **Autocompletion for algorithms** Tulip is bundled with a lot of algorithms (plugins) that can be called through Python.
+    * **Autocompletion for algorithms** Talipot is bundled with a lot of algorithms (plugins) that can be called through Python.
       To call an algorithm (plugin), one of the following method has to be used : :meth:`tlp.Graph.applyAlgorithm`, :meth:`tlp.Graph.applyBooleanAlgorithm`, :meth:`tlp.Graph.applyColorAlgorithm`, :meth:`tlp.Graph.applyDoubleAlgorithm`, :meth:`tlp.Graph.applyIntegerAlgorithm`, :meth:`tlp.Graph.applyLayoutAlgorithm`,
       :meth:`tlp.Graph.applySizeAlgorithm`, :meth:`tlp.Graph.applyStringAlgorithm`, :func:`tlp.importGraph`, :func:`tlp.exportGraph`.